nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enter book id and reader id to allow that reader to borrow a book
+1. User enter book barcode and reader name to allow that reader to borrow a book
 2. SmartLib displays successful borrowing information

 **Extensions**